mhartzel/ffcommander/README.md

 All this means that FFcommander still is my personal project and I might not accept any feature requests for it.
 Since FFcommander is released under GPL 3 you are welcome to make your own modifications or a fork of it.

 # Bugs
 There probably are some.
-There is a plethora on commandline options and I have not been able to test each in combination with each other.
 FIXME minne ilmoitetaan bugit ?

 # Author and copyright
 (C) 2018 Mikael Hartzell, Espoo, Finland.